 I have walked along these lanes so many times and yet I stumble upon something new everytime.
 Shop at Royal Arcade, admire street art at Hosier Lane, lose yourself at Degraves Street, photograph anything and everything at Central Place, walk around Hardware Lane..
 I could just go on.
 There are several walking tours of Melbourne that focus on the lanes and arcades and they will also point you to some of the best places to have coffee or cocktails.
 I also suggest that you roam around on your own, depending on the time you have.

 Although this walking tour will lead you towards the lanes and arcades, it is dedicated to street art.
 And if you are like me into graffiti then you will not miss this walk.
 Stroll around Hosier and Rutledge Lanes , AC DC lane, Union Lane, Central Place and Flinders Court among many other lanes to get a feel of the vibrant expressive art of Melbourne.

 And while you are there, you can also see some interesting sculptures and installations around the city.
-There are also art studios where you can meet some of the talented artists.If you are wondering what the fuss around Melbourne is, here is a post on things to do in Melbourne.
+There are also art studios where you can meet some of the talented artists.If you are wondering what the fuss around Melbourne is, here is a post on

 This is one of my favourite walking tours of Melbourne and if you have time for just one, then I would recommend that you dont miss this tour.

 Personally this is one of my favourite walks and it touches a nostalgic chord as well.
 More than two decades ago, I landed in Australia on a ” coffee delegation” study tour along with my grandfather.
 I was supposedly his secretary.
 My granddad was a planter and exporter and he wanted to explore opportunities in the Australian market.
 I was however a wide eyed teenager and I was lost in this beautiful Victorian city.